 We might connect with our spouse in prayer, or we might pray these prayers so we can continue to connect with our spouse when we really want to check out.
 Christ also chooses to connect with us when we disconnect; when we run far from the vineyard; and when we trample all the vines with our messes.
 Tangible physical connection can bring us back to mental and emotional connection.
 Reaching out to touch our spouse in the moments we are likely to check out is one way to keep our minds tethered to the here and now, an invisible gift to those we love.

 We all want to catch the foxes who steal our time, our money, and all our energy.

 Connection is a good place to start.

-You can read a free preview of my Bible Study by filling out the form below!
+You can read a free preview of Heidi's Bible Study by clicking on the link below!